 If you are doing it on your own then you are either climbing or hiking.
-The local authority has spent time installing climbing areas so as long as you’ve got your own climbing harness you can climb to the top of several of the rock formations.
+The local authority has spent time installing climbing areas so as long as you’ve got your own climbing harness you can climb to the top of several of the rock formations like Via Ferrata.
 It’s a beautiful area littered with scenic villages where you can just park and wander off into the forest for a few hours.
 To be honest, I know the south side of Bohemian Switzerland better than the north.
 The village of Jetrichovice is a popular start point for trekking in the area as is Srbska Kamenice.
-Most of the larger places are geared for tourism with information centres showing routes plus a couple of options for cafe/restaurants etc. You can use marked trails to get above the treeline to see the views in less than 30 minutes but, pace yourself.
+Most of the larger places are geared for tourism with information centres showing routes plus a couple of options for cafe/restaurants etc. You can use marked trails to get above the tree line to see the views in less than 30 minutes but, pace yourself.

 Bastei Brucke (Bastion Bridge)

 Without doubt, all tours to this area will have a photo of the Bastei Bridge which once upon a time was a defensive bastion leading to the Neurathen Castle and after leaving Prague it’s usually the first place you visit.
 Note carefully that the tour description will say “Bohemian Switzerland including Bastei Bridge”.
 It’s actually located in Germany hence why you need your passport and although it’s got fantastic views, you are technically no longer in the National Park.
 You like steps?
 That’s great because here there are lots of steps.
 Even in the German style of proper concrete steps with metal railings there are looooooads of steps!
 If you’ve got a heart condition or dodgy legs then avoid this trip.
 If you are still ok with the steps then it can get busy and it’s single file on many of the gangways where you may have to wait for slower-movers.